-The student is expected to appropriately present and analyse the data and sources and related uncertainties.
+The student is expected to appropriately present and analyse the data.
 This analysis will often include:

 - mathematical transformations

-- statistical analysis such as standard deviations and t-tests
+- statistical analysis

-- tables of processed data
+- tables of processed data and graphs.

-- graphs.

-If the data are analysed statistically, the student must clearly show understanding in the body of the essay of:

-- why that particular measure or test was chosen
+If the data are analysed statistically, the student must clearly show understanding of why that particular test was chosen and what the results mean.

-- how it was applied

-- what the results mean in this context.